 Rebar Garden Arch

 Garden arches make for a nice presentation and provide a sturdy base for your plants that need some support to grow their vines on.
 Use these easy-to-follow instructions and you’ll have your garden all set for the growing season.

 This is a nice rebar welding project for the beginner that wants to practice welding and also learn how to bend rebar at the same time.
 Follow the step-by-step instructions and your garden will be all set for your vining flowers and vegetables.

 Here is a fun project to add some variety and character to your garden.
 It is also an impressive way to show off some of the rocks you have been collecting over the years.

 Rebar Decor Welding Project Ideas

 This rebar shelf will add a nice touch to any room.
 It looks nice painted or left rustic whichever matches your decor.
-Add some boards for the shelves, hang it up and add a few of your favorite items to display on it.
+Add some boards for the shelves, hang them up, and add a few of your favorite items to display.